 If you've shopped for electrical wire, you have likely noticed that there are many types and sizes of wire to choose from.
 Different types of wire are intended for different uses, but with any of these wire types, knowing the right wire size is key to a safe and effective wire choice.
 For a summary of what the different wire designations are and their usage, see this article on interpreting the letter designations printed on electrical wiring.

-- If that isn't complicated enough, be aware that while copper wire is more or less the standard, there is also aluminum wiring in some homes, which has its own ampacity-carrying capabilities.
+- If that isn't complicated enough, be aware that while the copper wire is more or less the standard, there is also aluminum wiring in some homes, which has its own ampacity-carrying capabilities.
 Aluminum wiring was one widely used, but because it was found that aluminum had a greater expansion profile under load, it often loosened wire connections and sometimes caused electrical fires.
-That is not to say you are necessarily at risk, because those connections may work forever if not overloaded, but an evaluation and replacement with copper wire may be a good idea.
+That is not to say you are necessarily at risk, because those connections may work forever if not overloaded, but an evaluation and replacement of copper wire may be a good idea.

 Wire gauge refers the physical size of the wire, rated with a numerical designation that runs opposite to the diameter of the conductors--in other words, the smaller the wire gauge number, the larger the wire diameter.
 Common sizes include 14-, 12-, 10-, 8-, 6-, and 2-gauge wire.
 The size of the wire dictates how much current can safely pass through the electrical wire.